 The Company is listed as a Tier 2 mining exploration issuer.
 The Company is primarily engaged in the acquisition, exploration and development of mineral properties in Quebec, Canada and in the state of Oaxaca, Mexico.
-At May 31, 2019, the Company had no revenue producing operations and has an accumulated deficit of \$4,962,244 (February 28, 2019 - \$4,861,655) since its inception.
-However, the Company has sufficient cash resources to meet its obligations for at least twelve months from the end of the reporting period.
+At November 30, 2019, the Company had no revenue producing operations and has an accumulated deficit of \$5,239,912 (February 28, 2019 - \$4,861,655) since its inception.
+The Company had sufficient cash resources to meet its obligations for at least twelve months from the end of the reporting year.
 The Company will periodically have to raise funds to continue operations and, although it has been successful in doing so in the past, there is no assurance it will be able to do so in the future.

 The Company's future capital requirements will depend on many factors, including the costs of exploring and developing its mineral property, operating costs, the current market environment and global market conditions.
-At May 31, 2019, the Company had a working capital of \$587,292 (February 28, 2019 - \$55,409).
+At November 30, 2019, the Company had a working capital of \$196,370 (February 28, 2019 - \$55,409).
 For significant expenditures and mineral property development, the Company will almost exclusively depend on outside capital.
 Such outside capital will include the issuance of additional equity shares.
 There can be no assurance that capital will be available, as necessary, to meet the Company's operating commitments and further exploration and development plans.
 The issuance of additional equity securities by the Company may result in significant dilution to the equity interests of current shareholders.
 If the Company is unable to obtain financing in the amounts and on terms deemed acceptable, the further success of the business could be adversely affected.